 - Ellen Chisa – VP of Product at Lola

 Add them to your “Product Management Blogs” folder, and once they’re added, you can open them all at once:

-Networking can take you places you’ve never been and can open doors that you would have otherwise missed, and you’ll gain some good friends in the space.
-Make sure you sharpen your conversation skill and get out there and meet people.
+Networking can take you places you’ve never been and open doors that you would have otherwise missed.
+By becoming more involved in the product/tech community, you can learn things you might never have known and make valuable connections.
 Networking will not only help you potentially meet your next employer; but also get to know others with the same goals and interests as you, share knowledge, ideas and insights.